-We offer a secure, user-friendly online Security Risk Assessment (SRA) platform for small medical practices with limited resources and time, to identify and prioritize security risks and demonstrate meaningful use and HIPAA compliance.
-Our online SRA is optimized for 1 site/location with up to 10 staff.
+We offer a secure, user-friendly online Security Risk Assessment (SRA) platform for small medical practices with limited resources and time, to identify and prioritize security risks and demonstrate MIPS/MACRA and HIPAA compliance.
+Our online SRA is optimized for multiple sites with up to 50 staff.
 For larger practices, we recommend our consulting services.

 I have re-worked our original risk assessment … We are using EHR2.0’s Meaningful Use Security Risk Analysis toolkit and it meets our needs.
 It was easy to use and I believe that it is very beneficial to our meeting meaningful use. –B. Curtis, Neurosurgical Associates, TX